VirusTotal/vt-py/docs/source/quickstart.rst

 >>> job = client.post_object("/intelligence/retrohunt_jobs", obj=job)

-Notice thas `job` has been replaced with the value returned by :func:`vt.Client.post_object`, so now `job` has additional attributes and an object ID.
+Notice that `job` has been replaced with the value returned by :func:`vt.Client.post_object`, so now `job` has an ID and additional attributes.

+>>> job.id
+'username-123456789'

 >>> job.status
 'starting'

->>> job.id
-'username-123456789'

 With the object identifier you can ask for the job again a see it making progress.
 Wait for a few seconds and do: